zeha/Oncotrunk/README.md

 Caveats:

-- Linux and OS X only until somebody implements Oncotrunk::Watchers::... for further platforms.
+- Linux and OS X only until somebody implements Oncotrunk::Watchers::... for further platforms. (see issue #1)
+- OS X: the system supplied Ruby is too old (see issue #4)

 ## What you need